alanng10/StandInfoTech/Docue/a.md

 Termina module list is pre install on Windows.

 Tidus module list is recommend module list for Windows.

-Tidus module list is support module list for
+Tidus module list is support module list for Windows.
-Windows.

-Windows Subsystem for Linux with Ubuntu is pre install on Windows operating system.
+Windows Subsystem for Linux with Ubuntu is pre install on Windows.

 The Ubuntu execution is present by default on Windows.